GeorgiosNikolopoulos/NeuroLog/README.md

 bleu scores.
 AzureML usage is supported via [runOnAzure](azure/ptgnn/runOnAzure.py) and its relevant parameter.

 Please note that message prediction may not be successful out of the box.
 For more information read the linked paper.
+Also, use train.py and test.py directly if training on your local machine.
+Avoid using trainandtest.This is due to some internal python issue with ptgnn's docopt usage, when predicting statements on a local machine.
 # Explanation of Files and Folders
 Please use -h with any script for more information.